 Nuts and seeds

-Lean chicken, turkey and other poultry is high in protein, vitamins and minerals.
+- Lean chicken, turkey and other poultry are high in protein, vitamins and minerals.
 It is best to remove the skin and any visible fat.

 Foods to eat in smaller quantities